-103. INTRODUCTION TO GOVERNMENT.
+- 103. INTRODUCTION TO GOVERNMENT.
 A study of the basic concepts, forms, functions, and techniques of government and politics and an introduction to approaches to the study of political behavior.
-Credit, three hours.

-- 200. INTRODUCTION TO RESEARCH.
+Credit, three hours. - 200.
+INTRODUCTION TO RESEARCH.
 Methodological orientation as to empirical research in political science, including conceptualization, data sources, validation, quantification, analysis, reporting, and computer applications.
 Prerequisite: Political Science 103.
 Credit, three hours. - 211.
 NATIONAL GOVERNMENT OF THE UNITED STATES.
 A survey of the constitutional framework and major aspects of the political process at the national level.
 Prerequisite: Political Science 103 or take simultaneously.
-Credit, three hours. - 212.
-AMERICAN, STATE AND LOCAL GOVERNMENT.
+Credit, three hours.

+- 212. AMERICAN STATE AND LOCAL GOVERNMENT.
 A survey of government and politics at the state and local levels in the United States, with emphasis on Delaware and neighboring states.
 Prerequisite: Political Science 103.
 Credit, three hours. - 221-222.
 COMPARATIVE GOVERNMENT, I and II.
 A study of selected groups of political systems which share common characteristics and experiences, treating different groups each semester.
 Prerequisite: Political Science 103.
 Credit, three hours each. - 242.
 INTERNATIONAL RELATIONS.
+An introduction to world politics, emphasizing the principles of state capability diplomacy, and foreign policy, and treating contemporary trends and issues.
+Prerequisite: Political Science 103.
+Credit, three hours each. - 242.
+INTERNATIONAL RELATIONS.
 An introduction to world politics, emphasizing the principles of state capability, diplomacy, and foreign policy, and treating contemporary trends and issues.
 Prerequisite: Political Science 103.
 Credit, three hours. - 308.
 POLITICAL IDEOLOGIES AND MOVEMENTS.
 A study of political values and ideas in relation to the origins, development, strategies, and consequences of actual political movements occurring since 1750.
 Prerequisite: Political Science 103.
 Credit, three hours. - 315.
 CONSTITUTIONAL LAW.
 A study of the development of the constitutional system of the United States, primarily through judicial interpretation, in the context of the economic, social, and political background.
 Prerequisite: Consent of the instructor.
 Open to history majors in lieu of History 402.
 Credit, three hours. - 326.
 POLITICS AND ELECTIONS.
 A study of party systems, representation, interest groups, and electoral systems in different political environments.
 Prerequisite: Political Science 103.
-Credit, three hours.
+Credit three hours.